canada-ca/digital-playbook-guide-numerique/en/2-build-in-accessibility-from-start.md

   - spread content all over a page -and force user to scroll horizontally when text is magnified to 200%
   - separate actions from their context

-#### Designing for users with physical or motor disabilities **([Dos and don'ts on designing for accessibility, Accessibility: the GDS blog](https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/))**
+#### Designing for users with physical or motor disabilities ([Dos and don'ts on designing for accessibility (Government Digital Service blog (UK))](https://accessibility.blog.gov.uk/2016/09/02/dos-and-donts-on-designing-for-accessibility/))

 - Do:
   - make large clickable actions